voidabhi/pq/README.md

 # PQ

-A python script for fetching data from `google spreadsheet` and sending `gcm push notifications`
+A python script for fetching data from `google spreadsheet` and sending `GCM push notifications`

 # Developed By